 Questions OCC TV Foreshadowed changes?
-Australia's site blocking regime was expanded at the end of 2018, so that it is easier for rightsholders to block infringing sites overseas.
-Among other things, the roundtables considered the narrow definition of 'broadcast' under the Copyright Act - currently, the definition of 'broadcast' is restricted to television and radio programmes broadcast through traditional channels, and excludes OCC services.
+Australia's site blocking regime was expanded at the end of 2018, so that it is easier for rightsholders to block infringing sites overseas. 'broadcast' is restricted to television and radio programmes broadcast through traditional channels, and excludes OCC services.
 Whilst there was no immediate call for a reform to this definition (or the related definition of a 'broadcasting service' in the Broadcasting Services Act (BSA), participants involved in the roundtables noted that any future reform process that could result in changes to these definitions under the Copyright Act and/or BSA should involve a detailed consideration of the relevant copyright issues.
 In February 2024, the Federal Attorney-General convened the first meeting of a Copyright and Artificial Intelligence Reference Group (CAIRG), which engaged with stakeholders across a wide range of sectors (including OCC providers such as Netflix) to better prepare for future copyright challenges emerging from AI.
 The initial focus of the Attorney-General's consultation with the CAIRG was on the use of copyright material as inputs for AI systems.
 The Attorney-General has signalled that topics that could be explored by the CAIRG later in 2024 include issues such as potential copyright infringement in AI outputs, and the copyright status of AI outputs.

 Questions OCC TV Foreshadowed changes?
 3. Convergence and new technologies Delivery platforms based on different technologies do not operate on an even playing field.
 For example, online platforms are not governed by the complex co-regulatory system of legislative restrictions, licensing conditions, standards and codes of practice that regulate broadcasters.
 Nor are they required to meet the minimum content quotas for Australian or local or children's content (though this is potentially set to change - note our comments in relation to question 9, content regulation below).
-Playing the property of the pro Following the completion of the ACCC's review into Digital Platforms in 2019, the Treasurer and in particular, its identification of the inconsistent operation of Australia's overarching broadcast regulatory framework - which captures traditional commercial and subscription broadcast television licensees, but does not apply to services that make available programmes using the internet (such as video-on-demand services) - the ACCC recommended that a platform-neutral and harmonised media regulatory framework be developed and implemented to ensure effective and consistent regulatory oversight of all entities involved in content production or delivery in Australia, including media businesses, publishers, broadcasters and digital platforms.
-Rather than a comprehensive reform to the Broadcasting Services Act 1992 (Cth) though, the Australian Government appears to be addressing areas of concern on an issue-byissue basis (as discussed further below).
-For completeness and following the outcome of the ACCC's Digital Platform Services Inquiry, the Treasurer directed the ACCC to conduct a 5-year inquiry into markets for the supply of digital platform services, with interim reports to be delivered each March and September.
-To date, the Digital Platform Services Inquiry reports have not focused on OCC or pay TV platforms, though it remains
+The final report of the Australian Competition and Consumer Commission's (ACCC) review into Digital Platforms although initially recommending a platform-neutral and harmonised media regulatory framework be developed and implemented to ensure effective and consistent regulatory oversight of all entities involved in content production or delivery in Australia, including media businesses, publishers, broadcasters and digital platforms, it appears that any movement on the recommendation has been stalled despite consultations being held.
+Instead, a recommendation has been made to prioritise a whole-of-government approach to digital platform regulation.
+Rather than a comprehensive reform to the Broadcasting Services Act 1992 (Cth) though, the Australian Government appears to be addressing areas of concern on an issue-by-issue basis (as discussed further below).
+Although the final report of the ACCC's Digital Platform Services Inquiry has been published, to date, the Digital Platform Services Inquiry reports have not focused on OCC or pay TV platforms, though it remains to be seen whether they may be a topic of concern for future reports.
+4. Licensing of foreign channels Allowed, prohibited or unregulated?
+No licensing requirement for domestic or foreign OCC TV services.